chatsopond/Quick-Map/README.md

 - There is a [list](unsorted_cities.json) containing around 200,000 entries in JSON format.
 - The list will be separated and grouped by the first prefix.
 The list is sorted in alphabetical order.
+  - Instead of loading all list to the memory, this function will load only the first prefix has changed before filtering
 - This app displays the information
   - A map with a search field.
   - The UI is responsive while typing.